-"Tenant security deposits" of \$29,479 are held in trust for tenants of the Joint Pacific County Housing Authority.
+"Tenant security deposits" of \$32,278 are held in trust for tenants of the Joint Pacific County Housing Authority.
 In accordance with the Washington State Landlord Tenant law the Authority holds these funds in a segregated bank account.
 The funds are returned at the end of tenancy less any damage that may occur.

-"Other cash" consists of replacement reserves of \$371,519, operating and debt service reserves of \$94,548, and development funds of \$5,872.
-Withdrawals from these reserve accounts are subject to lender or grantor approval.
+"Other restricted cash and cash equivalents" consists of: